 The available options are:

-Click this button to collapse all unchanged fragments in both files.
+|Collapse unchanged fragments||Collapse all the unchanged fragments in both files.
 The amount of non-collapsible unchanged lines is configurable in the Diff & Merge settings page.
 To open the Diff & Merge page, open settings by pressing Ctrl+Alt+S and navigate to .|

-|Synchronize scrolling||Click this button to simultaneously scroll both differences panes; if this button is released, each of the panes can be scrolled independently.|
+|Synchronize scrolling||Click this button to scroll both differences panes simultaneously.
+If this button is released, each of the panes can be scrolled independently.|

 These commands are also available from the context menu of the differences viewer gutter.

 |Include into commit Alt+I|

 This checkbox only appears if you invoke the Differences Viewer from the Commit Changes dialog with multiple changed files (all of which are deselected), and you explore the differences between them and hit the last difference in a file.